 Table 1.
-Technical descriptors of four bands in Sequoia multispectral sensors\
+Technical descriptors of four bands in Sequoia multispectral sensors

 Band Reflectance Wavelength, nm

 Green 530-570

 Red 640-680

 Near infrared 730-740

 Infrared 770-810

+Composed by the authors.

 As a result, it becomes possible to avoid the resource overrun in the areas, where they were previously overused and to increase the productivity of the field plots where irrigation, cultivation and fertilization activities were formerly incomplete.